-Barbara entered the novitiate and became Sr. Andrea.
-She graduated from what was then College of Notre Dame in Belmont, and obtained her graduate degree in theology from the University of San Francisco, along with a California credential in school administration.
+Barbara entered the novitiate and became Sister Andrea.
+She graduated from what was then College of Notre Dame in Belmont, Calif. and obtained her graduate degree in theology from the University of San Francisco, along with a California credential in school administration.

 She taught English and Religious Studies in high school, and was a vice principal and principal.
 She reflects that, “As a teacher, I had the possibility of influencing young people; as an administrator, I could assure that the children’s needs would be addressed.”
 The benefits of her work impacted hundreds of children, their families and teachers in four dioceses: San Francisco, Monterey, Sacramento, and Honolulu.

-Bishop Stephen Blaire led the Stockton Diocese throughout Sr. Barbara’s tenure, and in 2014 he awarded her the Bishop’s Award for Lifetime of Religious Ministerial Service.
-When speaking of Sr. Barbara’s responsibilities he said, “To all these tasks she brings the wisdom of experience in leadership, the grace of a warm and caring heart, and a determination to carry out her work with excellence.”
+Bishop Stephen Blaire led the Stockton Diocese throughout Sister Barbara’s tenure, and in 2014 he awarded her the Bishop’s Award for Lifetime of Religious Ministerial Service.
+When speaking of Sister Barbara’s responsibilities he said, “To all these tasks she brings the wisdom of experience in leadership, the grace of a warm and caring heart, and a determination to carry out her work with excellence.”

 Over the years, Sister shared her love of Christ with many.
 She made time to lead retreats and days of reflection that offered parishioners a welcome respite from the hardships of life.
-And “hardship” is an apt word in this California farming region that has high unemployment, illiteracy and poverty.
+And “hardship” was an apt word in this California farming region with high unemployment, illiteracy and poverty.